Relocating to Germany: The 3 most important steps

 Lucas: “Public buildings are usually scary if you don’t know the rules, the language and also if you don’t know where to find everything.
 When I arrived at immigration service I was a bit lost, the place was crowded and it is very big.
 Luckily there are lots of signs, so if you pay attention you can get to the right place in no time.
 That’s a huge difference from Costa Rica, where almost nothing has signs and the streets have no names or numbers.
 Going back to immigration service, it was pretty straight forward, I just presented all the requested documents and the officer gave me my working permit right away.”

 You’ve got an apartment and you’ve made everything official with the municipal office and the tax office.
 Now the one important thing that’s left is opening up a bank account.
 You absolutely need to have a bank account to receive pay checks and also to set up direct debit payment for the monthly rent.
 As someone from an EU country you should have no trouble at all opening up a bank account.
 An ID or passport is all it takes.
 To be on the safe side a copy of your registration statement is also good to bring.
 For Non-EU citizens banks normally ask for a work permit alongside passport and registration statement.

-Here’s what Lucas experienced while opening a bank account.
+Here’s what Lucas experienced when he was moving to Germany while opening a bank account.

 Lucas: “My feeling about this country is that there is nothing in between, you can or you cannot.
 And the bank fits into this binary category.
 First I tried to open a bank account, but I didn’t have the working permit yet, so it was impossible.
 Later on I got the working permit and opened the bank account in a snap.
 If you have the required documents everything works perfectly, if you don’t have the required documents you just can’t do it.
 As an opposite situation I have friends who tried to open a bank account in Spain without a working permit, and with different branches of the same bank they got different results, in the end they could open the account without a working permit in certain branches.
 Not so much in Germany.”